Skip to main content

 Ignition sources

 8.1.2.10.
-(1) Internal combustion engines, other devices capable of producing ignition and devices associated with either of the foregoing shall be kept at sufficient distance from combustible material so as to prevent ignition.
+(1) Devices capable of producing ignition, internal combustion engines, temporary heating equipment and associated devices shall be kept at a safe distance from combustible material so as not to cause ignition.

 (2) The clearance between combustible material and temporary heating equipment, including flues, shall comply with